sarawrmas/social-media/README.md

 * [Credits](#credits)

 ## Deployed
-Visit the application at INSERT URL HERE.
+Visit the application at https://murmuring-castle-63650.herokuapp.com/

 ## Description
 A Reddit clone, built with tutorial by Ben Awad.
 Visit [credits](#credits) section for links.